IrvinGil/NOTEfiles/Week7FrontEnd/AngularConceptAndCode.md

 1. Example 1: Displaying HTML element according to a reference boolean variable in the .ts class.
 The output of this is that the `h2` element will be visible if `displayName = true` and not if `false`.

+>Note: You must the the component's component reference in the app.module.ts in order to use ngIf directive.

 ```Typescript
 import { Component , OnInit } from ' @ angular / core ' ;
 @Component ( {